 As you can see from the chart above: rogue employees, human error, and lost/stolen devices account for nearly 45% of all security breaches.
 With this trend in mind, the greatest threat organizations face today are not malicious hackers, but from within.

 Compartmentalizing sensitive information is critical in limiting the scope of a breach.
-If possible, limit the amount of information each employee can access to only what is minimally required for that employee's day to day work.
+If possible, limit the amount of data each employee can access to only what is minimally required for that employee's day to day work.

 No organization is immune to phishing scams and employees reusing passwords.
 Setting your organization up for multi-factor authentication is critical in guarding against social engineering attacks.
-Multi-factor authentication requires the user provide multiple pieces of evidence proving their identity.
-Requiring two forms of authentication (often a text message to the employees phone) protects your emails and organization's data against intruders who might even have the log-in credentials or a stolen device.
+Multi-factor authentication requires the user to provide multiple pieces of evidence proving their identity.
+Requiring two forms of authentication (often a text message to the employee's phone) protects your emails and organization's data against intruders who might even have the log-in credentials or a stolen device.